Prof. Dr. Katja Liebal

 Since 2020, Katja Liebal is the head of the Human Biology and Primate Cognition group at the Faculty of Life Sciences and since 2024, she is the director of the LeipzigLab at Leipzig University.
 She studied biology and completed her doctorate at the Max Planck Institute for Evolutionary Anthropology in Leipzig before working as a lecturer at the University of Portsmouth, UK, and as a junior professor in the Excellence Cluster Languages of Emotion at Freie Universität Berlin in the fields of cross-species and cross-cultural psychology.

-She studies the development and cultural variability of children's attitudes towards other living beings in an interdisciplinary network with almost 50 cooperation partners in 18 countries.
+She studies the development and cultural variability of children's attitudes towards other living beings in an interdisciplinary network with cooperation partners in 18 countries.
 She also investigates the communicative, emotional and social-cognitive abilities of primates, including humans, how these abilities develop in the first years of life and how developmental trajectories differ between humans and other apes.

 Professional career